-- Being less attractive to recyclers if the container contents were of a hazardous nature (e.g., pesticides) requiring special handling pursuant to regulation prior to recycling or alternative management, - Being unable to completely clean containers, as cleaning often results in more waste generation, - Paint and HHW containers being considered low grade and less desirable by metal and plastic recyclers,

-- Protective coatings on metal cans that pose challenges for the recycling system, - The low volume and inconsistency of type and colour of plastic of containers compared to other sources of plastic; - Fluctuations in commodity pricing and market demand, and - The limited number of recyclers that have the ability to handle such products.
+- Being less attractive to recyclers if the container contents were of a hazardous nature (e.g., pesticides) requiring special handling pursuant to regulation prior to recycling or alternative management, - Being unable to completely clean containers, as cleaning often results in more waste generation, - Paint and HHW containers being considered low grade and less desirable by metal and plastic recyclers, - Protective coatings on metal cans that pose challenges for the recycling system, - The low volume and inconsistency of type and colour of plastic of containers compared to other sources of plastic; - Fluctuations in commodity pricing and market demand, and - The limited number of recyclers that have the ability to handle such products.

-These issues can limit the recycling of paint and HHW containers at times, thus requiring alternative management options such as energy recovery or landfilling.
-Table 3 illustrates the management options for Program Products and their associated containers.
+These issues can limit the recycling of paint and HHW containers at times, thus requiring alternative management options, such as energy recovery or landfilling.
+Table 3 details the management options utilized for Program Products and their associated containers in 2016.
+Product management commitments and targets are detailed in section 11 below.

-Table 3: Summary of Management Options 2015
+Table 3: Summary of Management Options 2016

-Method Explanation Paint Flammables Liquids Pesticides Gasoline Method Residuals Containers Residuals Containers Residuals Containers Residuals Containers Reuse Reuse Given to a consumer in original condition through "Paint Reuse" Recycling Reprocessed as paint, used in concrete and cement manufacture 79% of latex paint 100% of metal and #2 plastic containers 100% of metal containers 100% of plastic containers 100% of metal and plastic containers Energy Recovery Alternative fuel 100% of oil based paint, 7 % of latex paint 98% of polypropylene cans 100% 100% Incineration 100% Landfill 14% of latex paint
+Method Explanation Paint Solvent & Flammables Liquids Pesticides Gasoline Explanation Residuals Containers Residuals Containers Residuals Containers Residuals Containers Reuse Given to a consumer in original condition through "Paint Reuse" 2.8% 1 Recycling Reprocessed as paint, used in concrete and cement manufacture 81% of latex paint 100% of metal and #2 plastic containers 100% of metal containers 100% of plastic containers 100% of metal and plastic containers Energy Recovery Alternative fuel 100% of oil based paint, 2 % of latex paint 98% of polypropylene cans 100% l F 1- 100% Incineration 100% Landfill 17% of latex paint